paulcoding810/blog/content/posts/i-use-arch-btw/index.md

 ## Why Arch Linux?

-I was looking for a simple but powerful setup for a NAS, and Arch Linux with Samba just made sense.
+I was looking for a simple yet powerful setup for a NAS, and Arch Linux with Samba just made sense.
 It does exactly what I need, no extra fluff.
 Honestly, I got inspired by this very [comment](https://old.reddit.com/r/homelab/comments/1g3rx0z/nas_os_only_for_storage_no_bells_or_whistles/lrye5nz/) I came across, and it really clicked.

 ## Installing Arch Linux